 The first person named to the new position in 2005, Whilden left Friday to become director of the Osher Lifelong Learning Institute at Berkshire Community College, beginning in June.
 She leaves a flourishing downtown arts district that might have been unimaginable a decade ago.

 "I think it is important for people to realize what has happened over the last 10 years," Whilden said.
 Because of its image makeover from fading industrial center to cultural mecca, Pittsfield "is very much respected and admired, especially in Massachusetts," she said.

 In terms of theater and performance space alone, she said, having the Colonial Theatre, Barrington Stage Company and Berkshire Theatre Festival in the downtown, along with smaller theater groups, has made Pittsfield a "summer theater capital," rivaling any community in New England.

 The change, Whilden emphasizes, resulted from city support for her office and a communitywide spirit of collaboration that has expanded exponentially.
 "This has built upon itself," she said.
 "There were many, many people working together, with collaboration, camaraderie and cooperation in Pittsfield."

 Referring to a large, impressive exhibit of student art at the Lichtenstein Center for the Arts, where her office is located, Whilden points to an exploding interest in the arts among young city residents.
-That has grown, she said, right along with activities and community events in what is now officially the city's downtown arts district.

 Children who were 8 years old when the first Third Thursday downtown events were held are now 16, she said, and they have grown up in a "community that celebrates the arts."